 If your majority of mobile users are browsing through Chrome browser, then show some ads related to Chrome.
 Repeat the same for all the browsers and operating systems.
 I guess this is something we should take seriously and make use of our primary traffic source.

 Dr. Jain is the founder of Profitable Popularity and author of Internet Marketing for the Rest of Us: Your Guide to Profitable Popularity.

-The monetization strategy I plan to follow this year on my blog is two-fold.
+The blog monetization strategy I plan to follow this year is two-fold.